jainul75/adan-python/README.md

+# Coursera Programming for Everybody (Getting Started with Python) - Assignments Solutions
-# Python for Everybody - Solutions
+# Python for Everybody - Exercise Solutions

 This repository contains my solutions to the exercises in the book "Python for Everybody" by Charles R. Severance.
 Each chapter's solutions are organized into separate files under 'Python for Everybody Exercise' folder.
+Solutions are also applicable to Coursera "Programming for Everybody (Getting Started with Python)" course which is conducted by the same author.

 ## About the Book